nyahehnagi/coding-challenge/coding-challenge9/README.md

 # coding-challenge9
 Started out with this trying to use the factory pattern for the transactions.
 It didn't quite work and was starting to get fiddly.
 I thought if a bit fiddly then it was not the right pattern.
-So I went with an interface for a transaction and then implemented each of the transaction types from there
+So I went with an interface for a transaction and then implemented each of the transaction types from there.
+The gameledger is simply a list of ITransactions.
+I've added a function in gameledger to bring back the balance of player

+I needed to change how my locations were initially designed.
+I now use locations which inherit various interfaces e.g IRentable, IPurchaseable, IBuildable

+I have also started building a gameboard... its not part of the challenge but I wanted to faff around with some file I/O. It's all a work in a progress and certainly should not be looked at as it's all very noddy with no error handling etc

 ### Stuff I am not sure about or needs some more work